HRLO77/gravity/README.md

 run `py test.py` to start the computing.
 When ctrl+c is pressed, computing is stopped and the particles collected are dumped in-order in `data.pickle`

 Again, your job to figure out how to render them.

+the cython code is very efficient, producing 1 frame every ~0.102860545 seconds, which is about 3 seconds of calculating to produce one second of rendering (at 30/frames a second, 1000 particles)

+Enjoy!